 Students in Kindergarten through Grade 6 have regularly scheduled art classes in the elementary art studio, while Preschool and Prekindergarten students take part in wide-ranging artistic activities throughout their day in both classrooms and the Early Childhood Atelier.

 Media literacy helps students become competent, critical, and literate in all media forms.
 Since reading is the core of both academic and personal competencies, media literacy classes include time in the library to develop students’ love of literature and foster their social-emotional development.
 The program also enables students to develop the research skills they will need in an information-rich world.
-Students work on multimedia and video projects in addition to word-processing, spreadsheet, and drawing applications.
-Keyboarding practice and digital citizenship are focuses throughout the program.
+Students work to use digital and print media to learn about the world and to demonstrate their learning.
+Digital citizenship and safety are emphasized throughout the program.

-Gillispie’s music program provides the opportunity for every child to explore the world of music through singing, playing instruments, composing, listening moving to music.
+Gillispie’s music program provides the opportunity for every child to explore the world of music through singing, playing instruments, composing, listening, and moving to music.
 Activities are designed to help each child develop musical skills, as well as know and appreciate many different types of music.
-All students Preschool through Grade 6 take music classes.
-Instrumental exposure begins in second grade with recorder, continues with violin in third grade, ukulele in fourth grade, keyboard in fifth grade, and percussion in sixth grade.
+All students, Preschool through Grade 6, take music classes.
+Instrumental exposure begins in second grade with the recorder, continues with violin in third grade, ukulele in fourth grade, keyboard in fifth grade, and percussion in sixth grade.

 The Gillispie PE program is designed to introduce, develop, and master physical skills at age-appropriate levels.
 In the Early Childhood classes, we introduce five essential skills: kicking, throwing, catching, dribbling, and striking.
 These skills are developed in Kindergarten through Grade 2 and are introduced into games and activities.
 Students in Grades 3 through 6 work toward mastering skills and their application to sports and organized activities.
 All children work on improving strength, flexibility, and endurance.
 Social skills, team building, and healthy lifestyle choices are key components of the program.